 Sun Dance

-Self-sacrifice for the vision or communal benefit was a profound aspect of this dance, reflecting the core Sioux value – the well-being of the tribe supersedes the individual.
+This prominent ritual, conducted in summer, engaged the entire community in a celebration of renewal and thanksgiving.
+Self-sacrifice for the communal benefit is a profound aspect of this dance.
+This reflects one of the Sioux’s core values – the well-being of the tribe supersedes the individual.

 Chapter 5: Fort Laramie Treaty of 1851